 You won’t pay any upfront fees with National Debt Relief, though it doesn’t handle certain types of debt such as mortgages.
 At the same time, this company offers free consultations.

 In working with a dedicated debt counselor, you’ll establish a plan of attack together.
 Typically, most programs last between two and four years, but National Debt Relief will work with your creditors to get your account settled.

 Like many of the programs below, National Debt Relief will tell you to set aside a specific amount of money each month to use to pay off your debt in a lump-sum fashion later down the road.
 They may ask you to stop paying your debts, but that’s a decision you’ll have to make.

+Do you have too much debt to tackle on your own?
 Those with high-interest credit card debt should look into DMB Financial as well.
 This debt relief company does not disclose its fees but does offer both debt management and settlement options.

 DMB Financial is also a member of the AFCC and was founded in 2003.
 Use the free consultation to see what DMB Financial can offer you, as there are no specific eligibility requirements in terms of debt amounts to enter a program.

 National Debt Relief claims a long history of helping people relieve their debt, but New Era Debt Solutions has been in the business of managing and settling debts since 1999.
 The reason it doesn’t claim as much popularity as National Debt Relief is likely due to the limited availability in certain states.